-A crown is a covering that will wrap and protect the entire surface of a tooth, allowing it to look and function just like the original tooth.
+A dental crown is a covering that will wrap and protect the entire surface of a tooth, allowing it to look and function just like the original tooth.
 Crowns work to strengthen the tooth while protecting the existing structure, extending the life of the tooth longer that it would be with a filling or another restoration.

 Dental crowns can correct a variety of problems that you might be experiencing with your teeth: